Eritrea: Education

 There are five levels of education in Eritrea: pre-primary, primary, middle, secondary, and post-secondary.
 There are nearly 1,270,000 students in the primary, middle, and secondary levels of education.
 There are approximately 824 schools, two universities, (the University of Asmara and the Eritrea Institute of Technology), and several smaller colleges and technical schools.

-The Eritrea Institute of Technology "EIT" is a technological institute located near the town of Himbrti, Mai Nefhi outside Asmara.
+The Eritrea Institute of Technology (EIT) is a technological institute located near the town of Himbrti, Mai Nefhi outside Asmara.
 The institute has three colleges: Science, Engineering and Technology, and Education.
 The institute began with approximately 5,500 students during the 2003–2004 academic year.
 The EIT was opened after the University of Asmara was reorganized.
 According to the Ministry of Education, the institution was established, as one of many efforts to achieve equal distribution of higher learning in areas outside the capital city, Asmara.
 Accordingly, several similar colleges have also been established in other parts of the country.
 The Eritrea Institute of Technology is the main local institute of higher studies in science, engineering, and education.
 The University of Asmara is the oldest in the country and was opened in 1958.
-It is currently not in operation.
+It is not currently operating.

 As of 2018, the overall adult literacy rate in Eritrea is 76.6% (84.4% for men and 68.9% for women).
 For youth 15–24, the overall literacy rate is 93.3% (93.8% for men and 92.7% for women).

 Education in Eritrea is officially compulsory for children aged 6 to 13 years.

 Statistics vary at the elementary level, suggesting that 70% to 90% of school-aged children attend primary school; approximately 61% attend secondary school.
 Student-teacher ratios are high: 45:1 at the elementary level and 54:1 at the secondary level.
 Class sizes average 63 and 97 students per classroom at the elementary and secondary school levels, respectively.

 Barriers to education in Eritrea include traditional taboos, school fees (for registration and materials), and the opportunity costs of low-income households.